318 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 316 Beacon to the east and 320 Beacon to the west.

 Click here for an index to the deeds for 318 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 During the 1885-1886 winter season, the Danas were living elsewhere and 318 Beacon was the home of jeweller and bank president Abraham Orlando Bigelow and his wife Olivia A. (Dodd) Bigelow.
 They had lived at 174 Beacon during the previous season.
 Their primary residence was in Jamaica Plain, where he died in April of 1887.

 The Danas had resumed living at 318 Beacon by the 1886-1887 season.
 They continued to live there until 1899, but had moved to 321 Commonwealth by 1900.

 Minnie Niles died in October of 1900.
-Edward and Emily Niles continued to live at 318 Beacon during the 1905-1906 winter season, but moved thereafter, probably to New Castle, New Hampshire where they were living at the time of his death in August of 1908.
+Edward and Emily Niles continued to live at 318 Beacon during the 1905-1906 winter season, but moved thereafter, probably to their home in New Castle, where they were living at the time of his death in August of 1908.